iqra63/Exploring_the_Microbial_COSMOS_III_2026_MAGstoPathogenGenomics/README.md

 - A [Galaxy](https://usegalaxy.eu/) account
 - A single-end fastq.gz sample (e.g. a mock/demo community)
 - Basic familiarity with the Galaxy interface (uploading data, running tools)
+- Try to run Step 1 and Step 2

 ---